HenryLau7/henrylau7.github.io/index.md

 * Fudan University Undergraduate Scholarships (top ~30%) [2020,2021,2022,2023]

 ## NEWS
+* [Aug 17, 2023] Our MICCAI paper was selected as oral presentation!
 * [May 25, 2023] A paper was accepted by **MICCAI2023** (<font color=red>Early Accepted</font> top 14% in total 2253 submissions).